nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     2. Test case: `editcustomer 1 n/Betsy Crowe` <br>
        Expected: No customer is edited.
 Error details shown in the status message.
 Status bar remains the same.

-4. Editing a customer to a [similar name](#similar) as an existing customer.
+4. Editing a customer to a [name similar to an existing customer](#similar).

     1. Prerequisites:
         - Customer with name `Betsy Crowe` but not `betsy crowe` already exist in the address book.
         - At least 1 customer is listed.
         - The customer to be edited is not `Betsy Crowe`.
     2. Test case: `editcustomer 1 n/betsy crowe` <br>
-       Expected: The customer is successfully edit.
+       Expected: The customer is successfully edited.
 A warning and details of the edited customer shown in the status message.

 5. Editing a customer to have duplicate tags.

     1. Prerequisites: At least one customer is listed.

     2. Test case: `editcustomer 1 t/friends t/friends` <br>
-       Expected: The customer's tag is successfully edited with one of the duplicated tag ignored.
+       Expected: The customer's tags is successfully edited with one of the duplicated tags ignored.
 Details of the edited customer shown in the status message.

 6. Editing a customer to have [similar tags](#similar).

     1. Prerequisites: At least one customer is listed.

     2. Test case: `editcustomer 1 t/Friends t/friends` <br>
-       Expected: The customer is successfully edited with both similar tags.A warning and details of the added customer shown in the status message.
+       Expected: The customer is successfully edited with both similar tags.
+A warning and details of the added customer shown in the status message.

 7. Editing a customer with invalid inputs.
     1. Prerequisites: At least one customer is listed.